Oriented Percolation in One-Dimensional 1/|x-y|^2 Percolation Models: Introduction

+\textbf{2}.
+Theorem \ref{percolation} should indeed extend exactly to the FK random cluster model with $\kappa >1$.
+The authors believe that using an algebraic implementation of the multiscale analysis developed in the present work, one should be able to obtain this extension.
+Nevertheless, for the moment we do not have a full proof (\cite{MSV}).

 \textbf{Some related problems.} The type of questions treated here has various sources of interest and we mention only a couple of them, which have to do with our own motivations.
-Consider the following physical problem: take the one-dimensional Ising model with pair interactions, the couplings decaying as the square of the distance between vertices, at inverse temperature $\beta >1$; this is the model studied by Fr\"{o}hlich and Spencer (\cite{FS1}), for which a phase transition was established.
-Take now the finite box $[-L,L]$ and assume the Dobrushin boundary conditions, i.e. all spins in $(-\infty ,-L]$ will be taken as $+1$, and all spins in $[L,+\infty )$ will be taken as $-1$.
+Consider the following physical problem: take the one-dimensional Ising model with pair interactions, the couplings decaying as the inverse of square of the distance between vertices, at inverse temperature $\beta >1$; this is the model studied by Fr \"{o}hlich and Spencer (\cite{FS1}), for which a phase transition was established.
+Take now the finite box $[-L,L]$ and assume the Dobrushin boundary conditions, i.e. all spins in $(-\infty ,-L]$ will be taken as $+1$ , and all spins in $[L,+\infty )$ will be taken as $-1$.
 What can we say about the behaviour of this model when $L\rightarrow \infty $?
 Is there any sort of well defined \textit{interface}?
-This can be rephrased in a more general form in the language of the FK representation as a question about the behavior of connected components of each boundary in the corresponding dependent percolation model, conditioned not to touch each other.
-(Recall that by a random coloring of the clusters, the FK model gives origin to a spin system which interpolates the independent percolation model ($\kappa $ $=1$), the Ising model ($\kappa =2$) and the $q$--states Potts model ($\kappa =q>2$, integer) at inverse temperature $\beta $ and interaction $J_{\{x,y\}}=\beta ^{-1}\log (\frac{1}{1-p_{\{x,y\}}})$.
+This might require a direct analysis in terms of the spin system, but it leads to a more general question for the FK model, regarding the behavior of connected components of each boundary conditioned not to touch each other.
+(Recall that by a random coloring of the clusters, the FK model gives origin to a spin system which interpolates the independent percolation model ($\kappa=1$), the Ising model ($\kappa =2$) and the $q$--states Potts model ($\kappa=q>2$, integer) at inverse temperature $\beta $ and interaction $J_{\{x,y\}}=\beta ^{-1}\log ( \frac{1}{1-p_{\{x,y\}}})$, the representation being possible for some (but not all) boundary conditions.
 For details see \cite{FK,ACCN}).
-Though we still do not fully understand this problem, our results shed some light on it and hint that typically the connected cluster of one of the sides $(-\infty ,-L]$ or $[L,+\infty )$, (w.p. close to 1/2, each) would take over most of the \textquotedblleft middle\textquotedblright\ space.
-This is an unsolved problem.
-In \cite{CMR}, the authors obtain a more precise description for very low temperatures, using cluster expansion techniques.
+Though we still do not fully understand this problem which remains unsolved, our results might shed some light on it.
+In \cite{CMPR}, the authors obtain a more precise description for very low temperatures, using cluster expansion techniques.